The following policies and procedures apply to all on-admission transfer credit students at the University of Toronto Mississauga.

 For students transferring from the Faculty of Arts and Science, U of T Scarborough and/or the Daniels Faculty of Architecture, Landscape and Design, all courses and grades completed there will be retained to your U of T Mississauga academic record.

-For all institutions other than the University of Toronto, previous grades will not be transferred to a student’s U of T Mississauga record.
+For all other institutions and U of T divisions (Faculty of Music, Kinesiology, and Applied Sciences and Engineering), previous grades will not be transferred to a student’s U of T Mississauga record.

 The minimum grade requirement for transfer credit consideration is a 60% (or “C-” where 50% or “D-” is the passing grade).
 Students with previous CEGEP studies may be eligible to receive transfer credit for academic courses where a minimum grade of 65% is achieved.
 For institutions that have a different grading scale, we require a full letter grade or 10% higher than the minimum passing grade (i.e. comparable to a “C-” grade at U of T Mississauga).
 Courses graded as a Pass/Fail or with narrative/qualitative evaluations are not eligible for transfer credit.
 Due to the COVID-19 pandemic, we may accept courses graded on a Pass/Fail or Credit/No Credit scale for transfer credit review if completed during the Winter 2020 academic term only.
 Exceptions to this rule apply.